(A) What is a reporting requirement?

 (H) What is the interim report and how is it processed?

-Assistance groups assigned a twelve or twenty-four month certification period shall be required to complete a JFS 07221 "Cash and Food Assistance Interim Report" (rev. 9/2011) or the client registry information system enhanced (CRIS-E) equivalent.
+Assistance groups assigned a twelve or twenty-four month certification period shall be required to complete a JFS 07221 "Cash and Food Assistance Interim Report" (rev. 10/2014) or a computer-generated equivalent.
 The interim report will provide the county agency with updated information on the assistance group's circumstances.

-(1) An interim report will be sent to the assistance group during the fifth or eleventh month of certification, depending on the assistance group's certification period, through CRIS-E.
+(1) An interim report will be sent to the assistance group during the fifth or eleventh month of certification, depending on the assistance group's certification period.